cyberrie/Password-Generator/README.md

 #### Additional Technical Acceptance and Quality Criteria

-- The app should not produce any errors in the console when inspected using Chrome DevTools.
+- The app should not produce any errors in the console when inspected using Chrome DevTools

-- Application user experience is intuitive and easy to navigate.
+- Application user experience is intuitive and easy to navigate

-- Application user interface style is clean and polished.
+- Application user interface style is clean and polished

-- Application resembles the mock-up functionality provided in the challenge instructions.

 ## Application Screenshot